itamarst/eliot/docs/source/generating/actions.rst

          Message.log(message_type=u"ok")
          # finish the action:
          action.finish()
-         # BUG: this message is being added to a finished action!
+         # Don't do this!
+This message is being added to a finished action!
          Message.log(message_type=u"late")

 As an alternative to ``with``, you can also explicitly run a function within the action context: